anilkulkarni87/airflow-docker/COVID_NY.md

 *   Postgres psql function
     *   To populate child tables when master table is populated.
 *   Airflow Unit Tests
+*   Create multiple databases in postgres as part of docker compose.

 ## Airflow UnitTests <a name = "unittest"></a>
 Unit test for airflow dags has been defined and present in the test folder.
 This folder is also mapped to the docker containers inside the docker-compose.yaml file.